 It is a course requirement that you carry out four days of fieldwork across the A level covering both human and physical geography.
-A range of opportunities will be available including local visits and a potential residential within the UK or abroad.
+A range of opportunities will be available including local visits and a potential residential with the UK and abroad.

-Physical Geography - Assessment: 2 /2 hour examination, mixture of short answers and extended responses (40%)
+Physical Geography - Assessment: 2 1/2 hour examination, mixture of short answers and extended responses (40%)

-Human Geogrpahy - Assessment: 2 /2 hour examination, mixture of short answers and extended responses (40%)
+Human Geography - Assessment: 2 1⁄2 hour examination, mixture of short answers and extended responses (40%)